 Shared ownership properties are not suitable for buy to rent purchasers.

-Shared ownership for disabled people
+Shared ownership for people with disabilities

 This scheme is different from traditional shared ownership.
 You can own any percentage of the home providing this is at least 25% of its value, and Horizon owns the rest.
 You then pay an occupancy charge to Horizon for the percentage of the property that remains in Horizon’s ownership.